Life of a Company - Part 2 Event Driven Filings - GP3

 If your change of name is by special resolution (without conditions) you may also file your application using our WebFiling service.

-Please see paragraph 8 for information on processing timescales and payments.
-Further information about our electronic services can be found in Chapter 11, paragraph 2.
+Please see Chapter 5, question 8 for information on processing timescales and payments.
+Further information about our electronic services can be found in Chapter 11, question1, paragraph 2.
 Electronic applications are generally processed faster than those filed on paper.
 Please note you cannot currently use our electronic services to file a change of name application in Welsh.

 Further information about 'same as' and sensitive names can be found in our 'Incorporation and Names (GP1)' guide.